MicrosoftDocs/sql-docs/docs/integration-services/lesson-5-4-testing-the-lesson-5-tutorial-package.md

 At run time, your package obtains the value for the **Directory** property from a configuration variable, rather than from the directory name specified when you created the package.
 The value of the variable comes from the **SSISTutorial.dtsConfig** XML file.

-To verify that the package updates the Directory property with the new value during run time, execute the package.
-Because only three sample data files were copied to the new directory, the data flow runs only three times.
+To verify that the package updates the **Directory** property with the new value during run time, run the package.
+Because only three sample data files are in the new directory, the data flow runs only three times.

 ## Checking the Package Layout
 Before you test the package, verify that the control and data flows in the Lesson 5 package are similar to the objects shown in the following diagrams: